Lawyers Providing Skilled, Strategic Defense Against DUI/DWI Charges

 In New York, it is illegal to drive when impaired or intoxicated by alcohol or drugs.
-Driving while intoxicated by alcohol, or impaired by drugs, may be a misdemeanor or a felony, depending on the circumstances.
+Driving while intoxicated by alcohol or impaired by drugs, can be a misdemeanor or a felony, depending on the circumstances.
 Drivers impaired by alcohol, but not intoxicated, may be charged with a violation.

 The criminal charges and penalties a driver may face depend on a number of factors, including:

 - Whether the driver was impaired by alcohol, drugs or a combination of both

 - The type of driver’s license (a regular license, commercial driver’s license, or suspended license)

 - Whether the driver submitted to a chemical test, such as a breathalyzer test or a blood or urine test

 - Whether there was a child in the vehicle

 Arrested for drunk driving?
 Put a skilled DWI attorney on your case!
 Call today.

 You may hear the terms “driving under the influence” (DUI) or drunk driving, but in New York, the legal term is driving while intoxicated (DWI).
 Drivers may be found guilty of DWI if their blood alcohol content